-THE POPLAR SPRINGS STORY
+THE POPLAR SPRING STORY

 Poplar Spring Baptist Church, like most historically black churches, has a very rich and beautiful history.